efeelize/bar/CA/MBE/civil_procedure.md

 |Case removed by plaintiff (not defendant)|Remand entire case|
 |Notice not delivered to parties or state court|Remand entire case|
 |Removal violates forum-defendant rule|Remand entire case|

+### 2.2 时间

+- 如果基于removal程序瑕疵，需要在removal后30天内提出；
+- 如果基于联邦法院没有subject matter jurisdiction/SMJ,可以在任何时候提出。

+> A party can challenge removal by filing a motion to remand (ie, return) the case to state court.
+This motion must generally be filed in federal court within 30 days after the notice of removal is filed, but a motion based on lack of subject-matter jurisdiction can be filed at any time.

+### 2.3 举证责任

+- The burden is then on the party seeking removal to prove by a preponderance of the evidence that removal is proper.

+> a preponderance of the evidence is a legal standard used in civil cases to determine the burden of proof.
+It means that one party's version of events is more likely true than not.
+In other words, the evidence presented by one party must outweigh that presented by the opposing party, showing that the claim is more probable than not (i.e., greater than 50% likelihood).

 ## 3.home-court-advantage rule